Module crashtest.run

 Expand source code

-Runs a single test case.
+Runs a single test case, handling IR and pseudocode generation separately.